jak78/active-contributors/README.md

 **Settings -> Developer Settings -> Personal Access Tokens** in your GitHub account.
 Check the 'repo' scope while generating the token to grant necessary permissions.

+## Specify the Repositories
+To specify the repositories for which you want to count the contributors, update the repositories.txt file in the root directory of the project.
+Each line should contain the owner and repository name in the format owner/repo, with each repository on a separate line.

+## Running the script

 To run the script, use the following command format:

 ```bash